thirddegree/Hatchit/README.md

 #### Linux

-All testing and development so far has been done on Ubuntu 15.x and Fedora 23
+All testing and development so far has been done on Ubuntu 16.04 XENIAL

 Install the following dependencies:
 * GCC (minimum required version.
 5.0) -- for C++11/14 support